Copy Data

 Was this helpful?

-If a nested list is used as Source list, you get the option to limit the copy action to the context of the parent row.
-If this limit is off, all rows of the nested list will be copied for all parent rows.
+If the Source List is a nested list, you can choose to limit the copy action to the context of the parent row.
+If this setting is disabled, all rows from the nested list will be copied across all parent rows.

 Use-case: Copy Sent Emails list to the email archive.